 Where is the best place for swimming with manatees in Florida?

 Crystal River and King’s Bay are the best places to swim with manatees in Florida.
-They are the only places in Florida where swimming with manatees is monitored.
+They are the only places in Florida where swimming with manatees is monitored, and that was important to us as we wanted to make sure the manatees we interacted with were in a safe environment.

 Crystal River is about an hour and 30 minutes drive from Orlando.
 It would make for a great day trip from Orlando and would be an opportunity to explore some of the real Florida outside of the theme parks.